dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 <TabItem value="local" label="Local">

-1. First, you'll need to clone this repository.
+1. First, you'll need to [clone](https://github.com/git-guides/git-clone) the Jaffle Shop repository by running the following command in your terminal:

     For a more comprehensive understanding and additional information, refer to the [Git Guide](https://github.com/git-guides/git-clone).